-Check traffic thoroughly in all directions.

-Before entering the curve, reduce speed so further braking or shifting is not required in the curve.

-Keep vehicle in the lane.

-Continue checking traffic in all directions.
+- ✓ Check traffic thoroughly in all directions. - ✓ Before entering the curve, reduce speed so further braking or shifting is not required in the curve. - ✓ Keep vehicle in the lane. - ✓ Continue checking traffic in all directions.

-13.1.8 - Railroad Crossing
+13.1.8 - Railroad crossing

-Before reaching the crossing, all commercial drivers should:
+Before reaching the crossing, you should:

-Decelerate, brake smoothly, and shift gears as necessary.

-Look and listen for the presence of trains.

-Check traffic in all directions.
+- Decelerate, brake smoothly and shift gears as necessary. - ✓ Look and listen for the presence of trains. - ✓ Check traffic in all directions.

-Do not stop, change gears, pass another vehicle, or change lanes while any part of your vehicle is in the crossing.
+Do not stop, change gears, pass another vehicle or change lanes while any part of your vehicle is in the crossing.

-If you are driving a bus, a school bus, or a vehicle displaying placards, you should be prepared to observe the following procedures at every railroad crossing (unless the crossing is exempt):
+If you are driving a bus, a school bus or a vehicle displaying placards, you should be prepared to observe the following procedures at every railroad crossing (except those crossings that are exempt):